Ignas Sargiūnas

-Ignas Sargiūnas (born 11 September 1999) is a Lithuanian professional basketball player for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
+Ignas Sargiūnas (born 11 September 1999) is a Lithuanian professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Moreover, he also regularly represent the Lithuania men's national basketball team.

+Early life

+Sargiūnas was born on 11 September 1999 in Kaunas, Lithuania and spent his childhood in Šilainiai eldership of Kaunas, where he enjoyed playing streetball in local basketball courts.
+He attended basketball practices since the first grade in the Kaunas Sabonis Basketball Center.
+Furthermore, he graduated from the Kaunas Jonas Basanavičius Gymnasium in Šilainiai.

 College career

 In the 2018–2019 season he played for the Georgia Bulldogs of the University of Georgia in the National Collegiate Athletic Association.

 In the 2019–2020 season he moved to the Colorado State University, however there he did not play for the Colorado Rams due to the redshirt rule.

 Professional career

+Kaunas Sabonis Basketball Center and Žalgiris-2 (2015–2018)

 In 2015–2018 Sargiūnas began his career while playing for the Kaunas Sabonis Basketball Center in the third-tier Regional Basketball League and BC Žalgiris-2 Kaunas, a reserve team of Žalgiris Kaunas in the second-tier National Basketball League.

+Cbet / Labas GAS Prienai (2021–2022)

 In the 2021–2022 season Sargiūnas returned to Lithuania and joined the Cbet / Labas GAS Prienai of the Lithuanian Basketball League where he played two seasons.

-In the 2023–2024 season Sargiūnas signed with the Neptūnas Klaipėda.